 Teach students to cite textual evidence by paraphrasing, quoting, or simply referring to the specific part of the text that answers a basic who, what, when, where, why question.

-Read THIS POST to see what it looks like to use the 5Ws to teach text evidence with a fiction text.
+Read this post: How to Use the 5W’s To Teach TexT Evidence, to see what it looks like to use the 5Ws to teach text evidence with a fiction text.
 This activity will work equally well with nonfiction text!

 #3 Practice Text Evidence With Text Features